How to Apply and Fees

 All students at Junior RNCM are re-auditioned annually.

-Our next Open Day will take place in February 2020.
+Our next Open Day will take place on Saturday 8 February 2020.

 Prospective students sometimes choose to come and spend the day with us, shadowing one of our Juniors.
 If you would like to take advantage of this opportunity, please contact Ava Podgorski, Junior RNCM Administrator on 0161 907 5264 or email@example.com.